 What are permitted development rights?

-Permitted development rights are basically rights to make certain changes to a building without the need to apply for planning permission.
+Permitted development rights are rights to make certain changes to a building without the need to apply for planning permission.
 These derive from a general planning permission granted by Parliament, rather than from permission granted by the local planning authority.
+Before some permitted development rights can be used, the developer must first obtain “prior approval” in relation to specified aspects of the development from the local planning authority.

 Removing permitted development rights